Long recession warning as Bank hikes interest rates – Daily Business

 Bank of England governor Andrew Bailey predicted a two-year recession for the UK – the longest since records began in the 1920s – stretching beyond its previous forecast of 15 months.

 Gross domestic product (GDP) will shrink for 18 consecutive months, beginning in the early stages of next year and lasting until the end of 2024.
-The cumulative slump will shave around three per cent off output.
+The cumulative slump will shave around 3% off output.

+On Black Wednesday, 16 September 1992, the Bank rate shot up 5% over the course of a day in a failed attempt to keep the pound within the trading range of the European Exchange Rate Mechanism.
+It was cut back to 10% the next morning.

-There are suggestions that the interest rate could increase further if inflation does not come under control.
+There are current suggestions that the interest rate could increase further if inflation does not come under control.

 Karen Ward, a member of Chancellor Jeremy Hunt’s economic advisory council, predicted this morning that interest rates will reach 5% over the next few months.
 However, the Bank eased concerns by saying that it did not think the MPC would hike rates that high.